obieze375/DevOps-Notes/Linux Notes.md

 further research and development by the programming group.
 UNIX caught on among programmers because it was designed with these features:

 • programmers environment

 • simple user interface

 • simple utilities that can be combined to perform powerful functions

 • hierarchical file system

 • simple interface to devices consistent with file format

 • multi-user, multi-process system

 • architecture independent and transparent to the user.

 1973 Unix is re-written mostly in C, a new language developed by Dennis Ritchie.
 Being written in this high-level language greatly decreased the effort needed to port it to new machines.

-1974 Thompson and Ritchie publish a paper in the Communications of the ACM describing the new Unix OS.
-This generates enthusiasm in the Academic community which sees a potentially great teaching tool for studying programming systems development.
+1974 Thompson and Ritchie publish a paper in the Communications of the ACM describing the new Unix OS.This generates enthusiasm in the Academic community which sees a potentially great teaching tool for studying programming systems development.
 Since AT&T is prevented from marketing the product due to the 1956 Consent Decree they license it to Universities for educational purposes and to commercial entities.